pointslocal/admin-docs/docs/events_exports.md

 > That will contain the same variables as described above.

 This functionality automatically includes underscore.js, enabling you to make use of its vast library of invaluable array and mapping methods.
 It also includes Mustache.js, allowing both the use of the same templating language along with direct data manipulation.
+For using dates and times, we package in [moment.js](http://momentjs.com/)moment.js as well.

 Here is a very basic example of how to produce some variable content, which ignores any event that contains the word "cancel" in its title:

 ```javascript
 var events = [];